RRethy/book/src/write_a_plugin_manager.md

             author = author,
             post_update = opts.post_update,
         })
-        if vim.fn.isdirectory(opt..'/'..plugin) ~= 0 then
-            -- adds the plugin to the end of :help 'runtimepath' -- this will be what makes the plugin sourced -- NOTE: :packadd! is not the same as :packadd vim.cmd('packadd! '..plugin)
+        -- adds the plugin to the end of :help 'runtimepath' -- this will be what makes the plugin sourced -- NOTE: :packadd! is not the same as :packadd if vim.fn.isdirectory(opt..'/'..plugin) ~= 0 then
+            vim.cmd('packadd! '..plugin)
+        else
+            git_clone(plugin, to_git_url(author, plugin), function()
+                vim.cmd('packadd! '..plugin)
+            end)
         end
     end
     if vim.fn.filereadable(manifest) ~= 0 then